Greys Anatomy Recap Season 13 Episode 22

 Bravery is one of the most elusive character traits.
-So many things -- being good in an emergency, standing up to bullies, making enemies without abandon -- look like bravery, but that doesn’t mean they actually are.
-What makes a situation terrifying and unnavigable to one person, is nothing to another.
-Tonight’s episode “Leave it Inside,” places every character in a situation that they are fragile in, within a conversation where they find themselves fragile and terrified.
+So many things — being good in an emergency, standing up to bullies, making enemies with abandon — look like bravery, but that doesn’t mean they actually are.
+What makes a situation terrifying and unnavigable to one person is nothing to another.
+Tonight’s episode, “Leave it Inside,” places every character in a situation or conversation where they find themselves feeling fragile and terrified.

-Like most episodes, this one deals with two patients in life-threatening situations.
-The first,

 Advertisement

-But Maggie can’t let her heart tumour go, as Holly promises her when they ask her about the tumour.
-Holly says there are six stages doctors go through that all end with her conceding so that they will feel better even though it won’t do anything.
+But Maggie can’t let her heart tumor go, just as Holly predicted.
+Holly says there are six stages doctors go through that all end with her conceding to let them help so that they will feel better, even though it won’t do anything.

 And eventually that’s exactly what happens.
 “I don’t need a future,” Holly says.
 Her goal is sex and nothing else.
 Holly wants to mack on some men.
 Grey convinces her that it’s worth trying, and Holly tells Maggie to go for it.
-So they open her up and we get a whole realm of good jokes: “How does she even have sex with this thing on her chest?”
+So they open her up and we get a whole lot of colorful commentary: “How does she even have sex with this thing on her chest?”
 Kepner quips.
-And Shepherd calls the tumour they’re looking at the “sistine chapel of tumours.”
+And Shepherd calls the tumor they’re looking at the “sistine chapel of tumors.”

 Once they open her chest, they are obviously in a bind though.
 Maggie tries her second plan, but it doesn’t work either.
 Holly laughs and laughs when they tell her that they couldn’t get it all out.
 “It’s like my hair or my boobs,” Holly says.
 “I made room for it.”
 She’s a woman who knows what she wants, and what she wants is to have sex with a lot of men no matter how little time she has left.